Diseases Search

 • Neem (Azadirachta Indica): Neem is an antiviral and antifungal agent and is used in Ayurveda for cleansing the blood and dealing with skin diseases.
 Its detoxifying properties relieve Hives symptoms by detoxifying the body from within.

 • Shirish (Albezzia Lebbock): Shirish is used to control allergic reactions due to its anti-inflammatory action.
-It can help reduce the swelling and itchiness in Hives and aids the immune system in fighting allergens.
+It can help reduce the swelling and itchiness in Hives and aid the immune system in fighting allergens.

 • Ashwagandha (Withania Somnifera): Ashwagandha has adaptogenic properties and is believed to relieve stress, a common trigger for Hives.
 It stabilises the body’s response to stress and limits the severity of outbreaks.